rtwomey/stately/README.md

 # Stately

-An elegant state machine for your ruby objects.
+A minimal, elegant state machine for your ruby objects.

 ![A stately fellow.](https://dl.dropbox.com/u/2754528/exquisite_cat.jpg "A stately fellow.")